Chalwk77/GamesBot/README.md

 A Discord Bot written in Java using the [JDA](https://github.com/discord-jda/JDA) library.

-Games bot aims to bring a variety of classic pen & paper games to discord, starting with Hangman and Tic Tac Toe.
+GamesBot aims to bring a variety of classic pen & paper games to discord, starting with Hangman and Tic Tac Toe.
 More to come in the future!

 ## Games:

 - Hangman (2 player hangman)
 - Tic Tac Toe (2 player hangman)

 Commands: